maxkulish/go-optimization-guide/docs/index.md

-# Go Optimization Guide: Patterns and Techniques for High-Performance Applications
+# Patterns and Techniques for Writing High-Performance Applications with Go

 The **Go App Optimization Series** is a collection of technical articles aimed at helping developers write faster, more efficient Go applications.
 Whether you're building high-throughput APIs, microservices, or distributed systems, this series offers practical patterns, real-world use cases, and low-level performance insights to guide your optimization efforts.

 While Go doesn’t expose as many knobs for performance tuning as languages like C++ or Rust, it still provides **plenty of opportunities** to make your applications significantly faster.
 From memory reuse and allocation control to efficient networking and concurrency patterns, Go offers a pragmatic set of tools for writing high-performance code.

-We focus on **concrete techniques** you can apply immediately—covering everything from core language features to advanced networking strategies.
+We focus on **concrete techniques** with **mesurable impact** you can apply immediately—covering everything from core language features to advanced networking strategies.

 ## 📌 What’s Covered So Far